-The Public Safety Department is available 24/7 and may be reached at (606) 477-0262 or (606) 218-5940.
+The Public Safety Department is available 24/7 and may be reached at (606) 477-0262 [Cell] or (606) 218-5940 [Office].
+The cell number can be contacted via text message.

 Bear Alert Emergency Notification System

 All students, staff, and faculty members of the University of Pikeville are urged to subscribe to the Bear Alert service.
 The University of Pikeville has partnered with Code Red to offer an emergency notification system, Bear Alert, capable of sending users text, voice, and email messages.
 The University of Pikeville will only send messages related to emergencies.
 KYCOM students are strongly encouraged to subscribe to the Bear Alert Emergency Notification System.